Environment Tools

 Arguments

 stateFile- EnvironmentFile.
 Required.
 File to read a value from.name- EnvironmentVariable.
 Required.
 Variable to read.default- EmptyString.
 Optional.
-Default value of the environment variable if it does not exist.--help- Optional.
-Flag.
+Default value of the environment variable if it does not exist.--help- Flag.
+Optional.
 Display this help.

 Return codes